ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

     -
     Website with 22 SQL queries: Inconclusive, too variable.

-(This is because //concat_function()// in "zend_operators.c" uses //zend_string_extend()// which needs to remove the trusted flag.
+(This is because //concat_function()// in "zend_operators.c" uses //zend_string_extend()// which needs to remove the "noble" flag.
 Also "zend_vm_def.h" does the same; and supports a quick concat with an empty string (x2), which would need its flag removed as well).

 And by supporting both forms of concatenation, it makes it easier for developers to understand (many are not aware of the difference).